tonykapa/RecommendationWebService/testmodule/Readme.md

 When a purchase is completed, a POST request is sent to the Web Service with the details of the purchase.

-Module is using glider.js for carousel and curl for transfering data.
+Module is using PHP,Symfony,Smarty,glider.js and curl for transfering data.

 ## Installation